Escalator: Inventors and manufacturers

-Around May 1895, Charles Seeberger began drawings on a form of escalator similar to those patented by Wheeler in 1892.
+Around May 1895, Seeberger began drawings on a form of escalator similar to those patented by Wheeler in 1892.
 This device consisted of flat, moving stairs, not unlike the escalators of today, except for one important detail: the step surface was smooth, with no comb effect to safely guide the rider's feet off at the ends.
 Instead, the passenger had to step off sideways.
 To facilitate this, at the top or bottom of the escalator the steps continued moving horizontally beyond the end of the handrail (like a miniature moving sidewalk) until they disappeared under a triangular "divider" which guided the passenger to either side.
 Seeberger teamed with Otis in 1899, and together they produced the first commercial escalator.
 It won first prize at the 1900 Paris Exposition Universelle.
 Also on display at the Exposition were Reno's inclined elevator, a similar model by James M. Dodge and the Link Belt Machinery Co., and two different devices by the French manufacturers Hallé and Piat.

-Piat installed its "stepless" escalator in Harrods Knightsbridge store, which was unveiled on Wednesday, November 16, 1898, though the company relinquished its patent rights to the department store.
+Piat installed its "stepless" escalator in Harrods Knightsbridge store, which was unveiled on November 16, 1898, though the company relinquished its patent rights to the department store.
 Noted by Bill Lancaster in The Department Store: a Social History, "customers unnerved by the experience were revived by shopmen dispensing free smelling salts and cognac."
 The Harrods unit was a continuous leather belt made of "224 pieces... strongly linked together traveling in an upward direction", and was the first "moving staircase" in England.

 Hocquardt received European patent rights for the Fahrtreppe in 1906.
-After the Exposition, Hallé continued to sell its escalator device in Europe but was eventually eclipsed in sales by other major manufacturers.
+After the Exposition, Hallé continued to sell its escalator device in Europe, but was eventually eclipsed in sales by other major manufacturers.

-In the first half of the twentieth century, several manufacturers developed their own escalator products, though they had to market their devices under different names, due to Otis’ hold on the trademark rights to the word "escalator."
-New York-based Peelle Company called their models the Motorstair, while Westinghouse called their model an Electric Stairway.
+In the first half of the twentieth century, several manufacturers developed their own escalator products, though they had to market their devices under different names due to Otis holding the trademark rights to the word "escalator."
+New York-based Peelle Company called their models the Motorstair, while Westinghouse called their model the Electric Stairway.
 The Toledo-based Haughton Elevator company referred to their product as simply Moving Stairs.
 The Otis trademark is no longer in effect.

 Kone and Schindler introduced their first escalator models several decades after the Otis Elevator Co., but grew to dominate the field over time.
 Today, Mitsubishi and ThyssenKrupp are Otis's primary rivals.
 Kone expanded internationally by acquisition in the 1970s, buying out Swedish elevator manufacturer Asea-Graham, and purchasing other minor French, German and Austrian elevator makers before assuming control of Westinghouse's European elevator business.
 As the last of the "big four" manufacturers to emerge onto the global market, Kone first acquired the Montgomery Elevator company, then took control of Germany's Orenstein & Koppel Rolltreppen.